-- 2.1 That Members approve the Hackney Carriage and Private Hire Licensing Policy for submission to Full Council for adoption. - 2.2 That the Chairman of Regulatory and Licensing Committee together with the Head of Regulatory Services, Housing & Wellbeing be delegated to make any minor amendments to the Policy.
+- 2.1 It is recommended that Members approve the draft Hackney Carriage and Private Hire Licensing Policy for adoption to commence 1st April 2019. - 2.2 That the Chairman of Regulatory and Licensing Committee together with the Head of Regulatory Services, Housing & Wellbeing be delegated to make any minor amendments to the Policy.